myfirstorlastname/whoami/README.md

 - I automate first, ask questions later
 - I value small tools that do one thing well
 - My threat model includes the recruiter, the resume filter, and the APT

 ---

+## 🧾 Footnote

+> All data here is accurate — the identity is intentionally not.
+> Contact available via issue or encrypted channel upon request.

+---